The strategy is as easy as it is to say “Martingale.” It requires you to split your stake into equal portions or “units”, like in flat betting.

 And the real killer is you learn that the last spin on the wheel you’d just left came out red!
 Had you stayed there and placed your eleventh bet, you would have bailed out and been up $5 instead of down $10,240 and broke.

-The bleak scenario I just created does not happen often, but if you play long enough it will.
+This bleak scenario does not happen often, but if you play long enough it will.
 I’ve heard stories of gamblers getting wiped out with Martingale without ever winning their first one-unit bet.

 On the other hand, you can get lucky and play every day for a year, winning four or five units each day without ever getting near losing ten or eleven spins in a row.